-Time-lapse is a wonderful way to capture the essence of something, of a scene before you.
-A sunrise, or sunset.
+Time-lapse is a wonderful way to capture the essence of something, of a scene before you over time.
+A sunrise or sunset.
 A busy city scene.
 The tide, as it goes out or comes back in.
 Buildings under construction are another popular subject, especially if you’ve got a good angle to watch one come to life, from the foundations to completion.

-A time-lapse movie can also be used to capture a journey.
+A time lapse movie can also be used to capture a journey.
 Walking through city streets, or traveling on a train, or in a car, from one place to another.
-It isn’t only a method for capturing a stationary scene.
+So it isn’t only a method for capturing stationary scenes.

 How to shoot a time-lapse video?

 Time-lapse videos are an amazing way to capture a subject over a longer period of time than you would ordinarily take a picture or film something.
 The good news is, you don't need specialist equipment to create a time lapse video.

 Anyone with an iPhone and a Mac can create time lapses, and there are two ways to do so.

 1. Film using Time Lapse mode on iPhone

 Since iOS 8, released in 2014, the default iPhone Camera app has had a dedicated feature to capture time lapse movies:

 - Press the red button to start filming (a tripod might be useful if you plan on filming something stationary over a period of hours or days)

 - Press the red button again to stop